 Early History of the Gayfithay family

-Another 229 words (16 lines of text) are included under the topic Early Gayfithay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gayfithay research.
+Another 115 words (8 lines of text) covering the years 1624, 1599, 1601 and 1610 are included under the topic Early Gayfithay History in all our PDF Extended History products and printed products wherever possible.

 Gayfithay Spelling Variations